3-Day Seoul K-Drama Itinerary (No Guide Needed)

 Day 3 — Day trip: Nami Island

 The original.
 ITX train from Yongsan to Gapyeong (1 hour), ferry across, and you’re inside Winter Sonata.
-Pair it with Petite France (My Love from the Star, Bon Appétit, Your Majesty) on a combo day tour if you’d rather not juggle local buses — the bundled tours usually work out cheaper anyway.
+Pair it with Petite France (My Love from the Star, Bon Appétit, Your Majesty) on a combo day tour if you’d rather not juggle local buses — bundled tours (~$45–60) usually work out cheaper than doing it solo anyway.

 Budget snapshot (per person)